terence410/ts-datastore-orm/README.md

 # To-do
 - consolidate all error messages and type (wrap all datastore errors and handle friendly errors)
 - able to generate/deploy composite config
+- performance test
+- all output use the form [result, response] no matter have results or not